 The Director-General of Health must compile and maintain a list of the names and contact details of abortion service providers in New Zealand.
 An abortion service provider may be a single practitioner or service covering many staff.
 The list, or the information on the list, will be accessible to any person on request.
 The list will not contain the name and contact details of any abortion service provider who advises the Ministry of Health that they do not want their name and contact details included in the list.

-Please email [email protected] to advise the Ministry about including or withholding your details from this list.
 Information about how to become an abortion provider can be found on Health New Zealand's website.

-Pharmacists who choose to supply EMA medicines
+Requirements for pharmacists who choose to supply EMA medicines